 During the first quarter of fiscal 2017, the Company initiated an early retirement offer.
-This resulted in a special charge of approximately \$41.3 million for severance, related benefits and other costs in accordance with this program for 225 manufacturing, engineering and SMG&A employees.
-As of August 4, 2018, the Company still employed 2 of the 225 employees included in these cost reduction actions.
+This resulted in a special charge of approximately \$41.3 million for severance, related benefits and other costs in accordance with this program for 225 manufacturing, engineering and selling, marketing, general and administrative (SMG&A) employees.
+As of February 3,

+2018, the Company still employed 5 of the 225 employees included in these cost reduction actions.
 These employees must continue to be employed by the Company until their employment is terminated in order to receive the severance benefits.
-The accrual related to this action is included in accrued liabilities in the condensed consolidated balance sheet as of August 4, 2018.
+The accrual related to this action is include in accrued liabilities in the condensed consolidated balance sheet as of February 3, 2018.